-> EUCROF Association was founded in October 2005, with the aim to represent the interests of CROs in interactions with regulatory bodies, industrial and scientific community as well as to promote high quality clinical research in Europe.
-Favouring a close relationship and mutual understanding between the national member associations and the above-mentioned bodies is one of the main scopes of EUCROF, that is always proactive in facilitating the exchange of information between member associations and clinical research stakeholders.
+EUCROF Association was founded in October 2005, with the aim to promote high quality clinical research in Europe as well as to represent the interests of CROs in interactions with authorities, regulatory bodies, companies, researchers, experts and patients.
+Favouring a close relationship between CROs and Stakeholders is one of the main scopes of EUCROF, that is always proactive in facilitating the exchange of information within the clinical research community.

-> The Federation consists of Members/Associate Members from 25 EU countries.
+The Federation consists of Members/Associate Members from 25 EU countries.
 It stands for over 300 member CROs and over 20,000 employees.

 Since December 2006, the Federation is managed by an Executive Board which holds monthly meetings.
 Also, the Full Members Board meetings are held monthly.
 Each year, the Federation organises two face to face General Meetings (in Spring and Winter) with all its Members.